Bamberg Baskets

 The GHP Bamberg era logo of the club, 2003–2006.

-Bamberg Baskets is a German professional basketball team from Bamberg, Franconia/North Bavaria.
-The club has won the German Championship title nine times and the German Cup six times.
-The club currently plays in the German top tier Basketball Bundesliga (BBL) and the FIBA Europe Cup.
+Bamberg Baskets (currently also known as BMA365 Bamberg Baskets) is a German professional basketball team from Bamberg, Franconia/North Bavaria.
+The club has won the German Championship title nine times and the German Cup seven times.
+The club currently plays in the German top tier Basketball Bundesliga (BBL) and the Basketball Champions League.
 The license holder of the club is Bamberger Basketball GmbH.

 The club was co-owned and sponsored by the German automotive supplier Brose Fahrzeugteile and was known as Brose Baskets and Brose Bamberg between 2006 and 2023.

 History

 1955–2003: first Bundesliga years

 The 1.
 FC 01 Bamberg basketball team was promoted to the Basketball Bundesliga, the German Basketball League, for the first time in 1970.
 In 1988, after being relegated and promoted twice (relegations in 1979 and 1983, promotions in 1982 and 1984), and with 1.
 FC 01 Bamberg facing bankruptcy, the basketball division split to form a new club: TTL Basketball Bamberg.
 TTL stands for Tapeten-Teppichboden-Land, which is a wallpaper and carpet company.
 It was the first time the team name had reflected the name of its main sponsor.
 From 1995, the team was called TTL uniVersa Bamberg after uniVersa Versicherungen, an insurance company.
 In 1992, the team won the German Cup, earning Bamberg its first basketball trophy.

 In 2000, following financial difficulties, the team was rescued by the TSK company and changed its name to TSK uniVersa Bamberg.

 Differences of opinion between the main sponsor and the club in 2003 jeopardized the team's position in the Bundesliga and led to a new change of name.